Maximizing Calf Mobility with Foam Rolling

 What is foam rolling?

-Foam rolling is a self-myofascial release technique that involves using a foam roller to apply pressure to specific points on the body to relieve muscle tightness and improve mobility.
+Foam rolling is a self-myofascial release technique that involves using a foam roller to apply gentle, sustained pressure to specific points on the body, which can relieve muscle tightness and improve short-term flexibility and mobility.

 How does foam rolling help maximize calf mobility?